oyamist/oya-ann/README.md

-**oya-ann** is a Javascript library for building, training and using artificial neural networks (ANNs) that can be used to approximate and model simple multi-variate relationships.
+**OyaAnn** is a Javascript library for building, training and using artificial neural networks (ANNs) that approximate and model simple multi-variate relationships.
-**oya-ann** neural networks can be generated dynamically from observational data according to need and serialized for later use.
+**OyaAnn** neural networks can be generated dynamically from observational data according to need and serialized for later use.